Membership includes:

 Weekly Shares: We love finding new resources to support and enhance practice.
 Every week, a new resource is shared.
 Hope you enjoy!

-Monthly masterminds: We've had a lot of inquiries about expanding the scope of practice within and outside of Autism and education.
+On Demand Masterminds: We've had a lot of inquiries about expanding the scope of practice within and outside of Autism and education.
 The Masterminds will focus on different/expanded applications of ABA and the importance of increasing your scope of competence.

 Comprehensive Case Reviews: Every month, members will voluntarily submit complex, case reviews to be analyzed and reviewed by the group members.